Skip to content

 This special sake set includes a tokkuri (Japanese sake carafe) and sake cups that have a gorgeous and distinctive shape adorned with beautiful Kutani colors.

-Pine, Bamboo, and Plums are painted on both cups and the carafe.
+Pine, bamboo, and plums are painted on both cups and the carafe.
 When the pine, bamboo, and plum are combined in Japanese art, they become symbols of hope and good fortune.
-This is because the pine and bamboo do not die in winter, and the plum blossom is the first to bloom in spring.
-Wherever you go in Japan, you will see them planted together, put together in flower arrangements, and used in art and design for important occasions.
+This is because the pine and bamboo withstand the cold of winter, and the plum blossom is the first to bloom in spring.
+In Japan, you will often see these three planted together and depicted in art and design for auspicious occasions.

 It is perfect for celebrating a special occasion with your family and friends.
-Great for New Year's Day, birthdays, moving parties, and other events.
+Great for New Year's Day, birthdays, housewarmings, and other events.

-It comes in an original wooden box, which makes it a perfect gift for any sake lovers.
+It comes in an original wooden box, which makes it a perfect gift for sake lovers.

 Ko - kutani Pine, Bamboo & Plum Kutani Sake Set - MUSUBI KILN - Quality Japanese Tableware and Gift